Resources for scientists

 Researchers can register with the database and apply for tissue through the BDR website.

-BDR is jointly funded by Alzheimer's Society and the Alzheimer's Research Trust.
+BDR is jointly funded by Alzheimer's Society and the Alzheimer's Research UK.

 NIHR Research Design ServiceThe National Institute of Health Research (NIHR) provides a network of regional support for researchers who require assistance with designing research projects.
 The Research Design Service is intended to increase the quality of funding applications.